spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/tutorial/introduction.md

 ---

 To get you started we've prepared a couple of basic real-life examples showing off the capabilities of the medialibrary.
- They're available in this seperate Laravel project: [https://github.com/spatie/laravel-medialibrary-demo]().
+ They're available in this separate Laravel project: [https://github.com/spatie/laravel-medialibrary-demo]( https://github.com/spatie/laravel-medialibrary-demo).

 To get started with this demo project follow the instructions in the repo's [readme](https://github.com/spatie/laravel-medialibrary-demo/blob/master/README.md).
 You'll have to set up a database with some migrations and seed it with the demo data.